Monday 28 April

 Speakers

-Laura Field (moderator), managing director and in-house team lead, SSQ
+Laura Field (moderator), managing director, SSQ

 Nicki Schroeder, group general counsel, Reach